Creators' AI

 New Brand

 To solve these, they refused to generate code through the terminal and made a visually pleasing app.
-The startup was named Loveable.
+The startup was named Lovable.

 Integrations with many ready-made libraries and tools, including Stripe, Supabase, Shadcn, and Resend, were also necessary.
 Other code generators don't always work with third-party solutions, and the ones that do work produce the most bugs.

-This has greatly increased the value of Loveable.
+This has greatly increased the value of Lovable.

 Marketing